 The warmth of friendship is hidden in all elements of the design of the teapot.
 There is something comforting about the mere sight of a teapot, they are at once charming, cute, practical and elegant.
 Made in bone china, porcelain, stoneware, cast iron, glass, enamel, copper or my favourite silver; teapots come in a myriad of styles. to suit just how you like to serve Tea.
 Earthy tones, cutesy teaware or sleek eco minimalist designs, geometrics or brights, traditional, elegant or novelty, contemporary, vintage, antique, or practical.
 Teapots do not have to be expensive or elaborate, and can be whatever style makes you smile; quirky, fun, whimsical, elegant, delicate, heavy-duty, refined or plain and simple.
 For me, an elegant porcelain teapot and a delicate lipped china teacup is always a pleasing start to the day that I feel brings a taste of charm to modern living.

-It is important that everyday things we use repeatably are not only well designed and functional but also beautiful.
+It is important that everyday things we use repeatably are not only well-designed and functional but also beautiful.
 Placing the emphasis in design on Aesthetics is something I’m passionate about.
 Whether we are decorating a room or an outdoor space, cooking and serving food for guests or choosing items for practical use in the home, if our choices are attractive they will make us feel better, uplift the soul and ultimately make us happier.
-Donald Norman a clinical psychologist and designer who states in his book Emotional Design: Why We Love ( or Hate) Everyday Things
+Donald Norman a clinical psychologist and designer states in his book Emotional Design: Why We Love ( or Hate) Everyday Things

 This quote by the famous 19th-century socialist, designer and craftsman Willaim Morris is a gem in this regard and a great maxim to live by.